Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 **Langstrath Valley** has an example of lateral moraine on the valley north side.

-### Essay snippet: inter-related valley landforms [16 marks]
+### Essay snippet: inter-related valley landforms
+Using a case study, assess the extent to which landforms within a valley glacier are interrelated [16 marks]

 <!-- If have time, redo this to time and make it very analytica. include all landforms e.g. erratics -->

-- Formation of corries, aretes and pyramidal peaks: Helvellyn, Striding Edge, Red Tarn and Nethermost Cove.
+- Formation of corries, aretes and pyramidal peaks: Helvellyn, Red Tarn and Nethermost Cove.
 Overdeepening caused by nivation, plucking on the back wall, and rotational slip causing the armchair shape - only possible because each are interrelated.
-- Glacial trough visible as ice flowed down Glenridding Valley
+- Back to back erosion w/Nethermost Cove: striding edge arete Glenridding Valley

 A corrie, or cirque, is formed by snow falling and compacting in a hollow over many winters, typically on the northern side of mountains in the northern hemisphere due to the sheltered aspect, and cooler microclimate.
 Over time, snow accumulates, compacting the snow beneath it into ice due to the air inside being displaced.
 The back wall of the mountain, for example, Helvellyn in the Lake District, gets increasingly steep due to persistent freeze-thaw weathering and plucking of material, which then gets entered into the young glacier system as englacial material, or lands on the surface as supraglacial material.